 Housing Advocates work with each household to create a Housing Stability Plan.
 This Plan focuses on finding affordable housing while addressing that family’s unique set of barriers such as increasing income, decreasing debt, financial competency, understanding tenant rights and responsibilities, or repairing credit.
-The Plan connects families to community resources to overcome these barriers.
+The Plan connects families to community resources, problem solves, and incorporates assistance to overcome these barriers.

 Below are three stories that illustrate how Bridges provides support to homeless or at-risk families to help them achieve housing stability: